Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-edit-description-success.png" >
 </details>

-<details><summary>Edit Ingredients: a bullet point is added in the ingredients list and the "Save Changes" button is clicked.
+<details><summary>Edit Ingredients: a bullet point is added to the ingredients list and the "Save Changes" button is clicked.
 The user is redirected to the Recipes page.
 A success message reading "Recipe updated successfully!" is displayed.
 The message disappears after 3 seconds.
 By clicking on the recipe card, we can see that the ingredient list now displays an additional bullet point.</summary>
 <img src="static/readme-images/readme-edit-ingredients-success.png" >
 </details>

-<details><summary>Edit Method: a bullet point is added in the method field and the "Save Changes" button is clicked.
-The user is redirected to the Recipes page and we can see that the latest recipe now shows the updated image.
+<details><summary>Edit Method: a bullet point is added to the method field and the "Save Changes" button is clicked.
+The user is redirected to the Recipes page and we can see that the added bullet point is now showing in the method of the latest recipe.
 A success message reading "Recipe updated successfully!" is displayed.
 The message disappears after 3 seconds.</summary>
 <img src="static/readme-images/readme-edit-method-success.png" >
 </details>